vers10ne/vers10ne/README.md

 - 👋 Hi, I’m @vers10ne
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Flutter & Dart
+- 🌱 I’m currently learning Flutter & Dart, Solidity, AI, ..
-- 💞️ I’m looking for others to collaborate on a project
+- 💞️ I’m looking to collaborate on projects and for others to help on projects
 - 📫 How to reach me educating.vernon@gmail.com

 <!---